Last Updated: December 15, 2024

 When Finished with the Exercise

-Your Master Project should have two additional embedded objects, the Constraints Analysis Worksheet.xlsx and the Constraints Registry.docx, at the summary level in the task notes field.
-The Constraints Analysis Worksheet should fully define at least the primary constraints of time, cost, scope, and work.
+Your Master Project should have two additional embedded objects, the Constraints Analysis Worksheet.xlsx and the Constraints Register.docx, at the project summary level in the task notes field.
+The Constraints Analysis Worksheet should fully define at least the primary constraints of time, cost, scope, and possibility work.
 The Constraints Registry document should contain the constraints summary, at least the primary constraints with parameters and rankings, and a plan for revisiting constraints and communicating constraints.

 Update Journal on Defining Constraints - 15 minutes